open-telemetry/opentelemetry.io/content/en/docs/languages/java/api-components.md

   [exemplars](/docs/specs/otel/metrics/data-model/#exemplars) and defaulting to whatever span is currently in context.
-- [LogRecords](#logrecordbuilder) accept a context argument, used to link log records spans and defaulting to whatever span is currently in context.
+- [LogRecords](#logrecordbuilder) accept a context argument, used to link log record spans and defaulting to whatever span is currently in context.

 The following code snippet explores `Context` API usage: